 With some luck, this troubleshooting option can even get around the dreaded "C:\windows\system32\config\system is missing or corrupt" errors.
 If Windows starts properly after this, you must verify that there are no events with ID 7 concerning your PC's hard drive in Event Viewer's System log.
 If there are, the drive is about to fail and you must replace it as soon as possible.

-This option is available in Windows XP, Vista and 7; in Windows 8, try using Safe Mode instead.
+This option is available in Windows XP, Vista and 7; in Windows 8 and 8.1, try using Safe Mode instead.

 Windows always monitors if it starts and works correctly.
 If everything is fine, Windows saves its good configuration to a special hidden folder (I will not tell you its name and location, you curious minds! ).